Yiting9603/Yiting9603/README.md

 - 📖 I’m learning Front-end Development and Visual Design
-- 🏫 I studied Internet and New Media at Sun Yat-sen University(2014-2018)
 - 😄 Fun fact: This is my first time writing code